 The story of Irish whiskey is full of ups and downs.
 In the 1800s, it was the top choice in Great Britain.
 Jameson became a big hit in the U.S. by 1919.
 But, the Great Famine of 1845-49 hit hard, reducing the population.
 Later, Prohibition in America and trade issues during Ireland’s fight for freedom hurt the whiskey industry.

 By 1960, only four of the original 30 distilleries were still making whiskey.
 But, the industry bounced back.
-The Irish Distillers Group was formed in 1966.
+The Irish Distillers Group formed in 1966.
 In 1987, Cooley Distillery opened, starting a new chapter.

 Now, Irish whiskey is making a big comeback.
 New distilleries are popping up, each with their own story.
 From Bushmills, the world’s oldest distillery, to Teeling, which brought whiskey back to Dublin after 40 years, innovation meets tradition.